Vietnam.vn - Nền tảng quảng bá Việt Nam

 Blind cave fish in Phong Nha - Ke Bang and Hin Nam No

 Cave blind fish lack eyes, a characteristic of creatures that have evolved in environments with prolonged lack of light.
-Instead of vision, they have developed the ability to sense vibrations and water pressure through an extremely sensitive system of fins and whiskers, thereby locating prey, currents, and objects in the harsh cave environment.
+Instead of sight, they have developed the ability to sense vibrations and water pressure through a system of extremely sensitive fins and whiskers, thereby locating prey, currents and objects in the harsh cave environment.

 1000059257.jpg